 Where the art of the future will be made

-The Factory is situated at Allied London’s new St. John’s neighbourhood, formerly home to Granada TV and next to the Museum of Science and Industry, who will be an important collaborator for The Factory.
+The Factory is situated in Allied London’s new St. John’s neighbourhood, formerly home to Granada TV and next to the Science and Industry Museum, which will be an important collaborator for The Factory.
 St. John’s is being designed with a focus on cultural enterprise, creation and production, and The Factory will be at its heart.